-I choose to trust in you, the One who has promised, “I am the Lord God who heals you.” ~Exodus 15:26
+I choose to trust in you, the One who has promised, “I am the Lord God who heals you.”
+Exodus 15:26

 I choose to trust in you, the only One who “settles the barren woman in her home as a happy mother of children.
-Praise the Lord!” ~Psalm 113:9
+Praise the Lord!”
+Psalm 113:9

-I choose to trust in you, the One who defies all logic and says, “With men this is impossible, but with God all things are possible.” ~Matthew 19:26
+I choose to trust in you, the One who defies all logic and says, “With men this is impossible, but with God all things are possible.”
+Matthew 19:26

-While choosing to trust in the One who has plans to prosper me, not to harm me and give me a hope and a future (Jer.
+While choosing to trust in the One who has plans to prosper me, not to harm me and give me hope and a future (Jer.
 29:11), I waited patiently with both eyes closed.
 Once I knew enough time had passed, I slowly peaked open one eye before opening the other, and as I glanced down at the pearly white stick resting on my bathroom counter, I saw it…

 Through God’s strength, I choose to trust and have hope that at the right time, my season of barrenness will end just like it did for Sarah (Genesis 11-23), Elizabeth (Luke 1:6-7), Rachel (Genesis 29-31; 33; 35; 46; 48), Rebekah (Genesis 25), The Shunammite Woman (2 Kings 4:8-37; 8:1-6), Manoah’s wife–Samson’s mother (Judges 13), and Hannah (1 Samuel 1), because God does not show favoritism (Romans 2:11).

-So what happened in those ten months that brought me to this crazy place of taking a test, seeing a big fat negative and then simply walking to the kitchen to get my coffee?
+So what happened in those ten months that brought me to this crazy place of taking a test, seeing a big fat negative, and then simply walking to the kitchen to get my coffee?
 I have no idea other than I studied.
 No, I didn’t study for the pregnancy test (I had those instructions memorized).
 I studied God.
 I needed to know that He cared about barren women.
 I needed to know I wasn’t being punished.
 I needed to know that He would be faithful to His promises and that He wasn’t sitting in heaven blessing others while forgetting about me.
 I needed to know if I were to let go of my dream completely and give it to Him, He would protect it.
 I needed to know I could trust Him.
 So that’s what I’ve been doing for ten months…learning to trust.

-I have looked forward to the day in which I could take a pregnancy test and no matter the outcome, still be joyful, confident and hopeful, as I continued to trust in God and His promises of healing and fruitfulness.
+I have looked forward to the day in which I could take a pregnancy test and, no matter the outcome, still be joyful, confident and hopeful, as I continued to trust in God and His promises of healing and fruitfulness.
 I looked forward to finding myself in a place of freedom and peace, far away from worry and fear.
-Today, because of God’s strength, I found myself in that place and I just hope to find myself in the same place next month too.
+Today, because of God’s strength, I found myself in that place, and I hope to find myself in the same place next month too.

-I would love to get connected with you on a more personal level, so if you liked this post, pass it on.
-Then click here to find Waiting for Baby Bird on Facebook or come follow me on Instagram @waitingforbabybird.
-I can’t wait to “meet” you.
+I would love to connect with you, so if you liked this post, pass it on.
+Then come find Waiting for Baby Bird on the public Facebook page tor join me on Instagram @waitingforbabybird.
+I can’t wait to “meet” you!